Mohammedsyr98/template_2/README.md

 # template_2
-Used Html &amp; Css only in this template
+Only Html & Css is used in this template